samsmithnz/DotNetCensus/README.md

 `dotnet census -o samsmithnz -r dotnetcensus -u samsmithnz -p <PAT_TOKEN>`

 ## What's next?
+- We are currently experimenting with scanning entire organizations
-- Add ability to scan target other types of Git Repos (Azure DevOps), and experiment with scanning organizations
+- Possibly considering adding the ability to scan target other types of Git Repos (e.g. Azure DevOps, BitBucket, etc)

 ## Contributions
 If you have a sample that you think should have been picked up, please create an issue or a PR!
 I'm happy to consider anything, and I know this isn't perfect!